By the mid-1970s the Chronicle regularly published a section reporting on “The Persecution of [religious] Believers”.

 CCE 37.8 (30 September 1975)

-Ukraine — In September 1974 the Kirovograd Regional Court sentenced Maryan Tsobulsky to 5 years in strict-regime camps, under Article 209 of the Ukrainian Criminal Code (“Infringement of the person and rights of citizens under the pretext of performing religious rites”).
+In September 1974 the Kirovograd Regional Court sentenced Maryan Tsobulsky to 5 years in strict-regime camps, under Article 209 (Ukraine SSR Criminal Code: “Infringement of the person and rights of citizens under the pretext of performing religious rites”).

 Tsobulsky is a graduate of a higher-education institute, has taught Ukrainian language and literature, and at one time was a headmaster.
 He is about fifty years old.
-After the war he served 10 years under Article 58 of the old criminal code and then 4 more years at the beginning of the 1960s.
+After the war he was imprisoned for 10 years under Article 58 (1924 RSFSR Criminal Code) and then four more years at the beginning of the 1960s.
 He is a Jehovah’s Witness.

 *

-Ukraine — In the village of Stavchany in Khotin district, Chernovitsky Region, during the funeral of Trofim Chaglei, the local leader of a congregation of Jehovah’s Witnesses, one of the speakers was arrested.
+In Stavchany village (Khotin district, Chernovitsky Region), during the funeral of Trofim Chaglei, the local leader of a congregation of Jehovah’s Witnesses, one of the speakers was arrested.
 His name is not known to the Chronicle.

 *